Research

 mi708@hunter.cuny.edu

-Dr. Mark Brennan-Ing, director of research and evaluation at Brookdale, and Dr. Jerome Ernst, chief medical officer at Amida Care, are the Principal Investigators on this study, which was funded by Gilead Sciences.
+Dr. Mark Brennan-Ing, director of research and evaluation at Brookdale, and Dr. Jerome Ernst, chief medical officer at Amida Care, were the Principal Investigators on this study, which was funded by Gilead Sciences.